Emergency Evacuation Procedures for Individuals with Disabilities

 - Plan ahead - know the areas where you work and study.
 Check all areas out completely.
 Is there ground floor access?
 If there is not, and you normally use an elevator to enter and leave a building, you will need evacuation assistance.
 DO NOT USE ELEVATORS DURING AN EMERGENCY UNLESS DIRECTED TO DO SO BY EMERGENCY STAFF.

-- Where are the exits on the floor which you live or work?
+- Where are the exits on the floor which you live, work, or are visiting?
 Learn the location of all exits on each floor of the buildings you commonly use.
 When developing your emergency plan include at least two exits at each location.
 Examine stairwells and doorways for clearances.

-- Write down the emergency numbers and contacts from this page and keep them with you.
+- Document the emergency numbers and contacts from this page and keep them with you.

 - Employees should discuss emergency concerns with their supervisor.
 Students should discuss concerns with the Disability and Access Center.
 If you will need some type of assistance, notify the appropriate people.
 Employees and students are responsible for seeking appropriate assistance.

 What to do in an Emergency

-- Ask co-workers/friends as they leave the building to inform the emergency team on site of your location, your name, and situation (e.g. wheelchair user, blindness).
+- Notify others as they leave the building to inform the emergency team on site of your location, your name, and situation (e.g., wheelchair user, blindness).